IBM/aspera-cli/docs/README.erb.md

 ### <a id="transferparams"></a>Transfer Parameters

 All standard <%=trspec%> parameters can be specified.
-<%=trspec%> can also be saved/overridden in the config file.
+<%=trspec%> can also be saved/overridden in the configuration file.

 References: